Individualised Funding

 Vision West

-• helps you learn how to organise, set up and manage your supports
+• Help you learn how to organise, set up and manage your supports.

-• helps you manage your responsibilities – this includes reporting back to them on the support hours you have used, so that they can be paid for
+• Help you manage your responsibilities – this includes reporting back to them on the support hours you have used,

-• can advise you if something that you want to purchase meets the Purchasing Guidelines.
+• Advise you if something that you want to purchase meets the Purchasing Guidelines.

 If you want your IF Host to be responsible for recruiting, training and paying your support workers and possibly managing the legal aspects of your service, your IF Host may do so for an extra fee that they set and you pay.

-Click here for the information on the Ministry of Health website
+Click here for the information on Whaikaha – Ministry of Disabled People website.